 2. Add the diced dried mushrooms, we used a wild mushroom mix, and cook for a further 2 minutes before adding the butter to the pan.
 Add the flour to the pan and cook-off for a few minutes before slowly adding the chicken stock to the pan, whisking as you go to ensure there aren’t lumps of flour.

 3. Continue to add the stock to the pan until entirely incorporated and then allow the gravy to cook and slowly thicken whilst you cook the meatballs, stirring occasionally.

-COOKING THE MEATBALLS
+COOKING THE SWEDISH MEATBALLS

 1. Place a large Frying Pan over a medium heat with a splash of olive oil.
-Add the meatballs and cook for 2 minutes until they are just starting to colour before turning over and cooking for a further 2 minutes and then turning over again, repeating the process until the meatballs have a decent colour all over.
+Then, add the meatballs and cook for 2 minutes until they are just starting to colour before turning over and cooking for a further 2 minutes and then turning over again, repeating the process until the meatballs have a decent colour all over.